By Pratima Desai

 Traders said funds were squaring their bets on higher copper prices ahead of the Fed decision and that a pick-up in copper stored in warehouses monitored by the Shanghai Futures Exchange CU-STX-SGH had reinforced concerns about China demand.

-Focus is also on zinc stocks in LME-approved warehouses MZNSTX-TOTAL which at 48,975 tons have dropped 60% since the middle of July.
-Cancelled warrants or metal marked for delivery at 36% indicate another 17,600 tons are due to leave the LME system.
+The market's focus is also on zinc stocks in LME-approved warehouses MZNSTX-TOTAL which, at 48,975 tons, have dropped 60% since the middle of July.
+Cancelled warrants or metal marked for delivery, at 36%, indicate another 17,600 tons are due to leave the LME system.

 Low stocks have fuelled concern about the availability of zinc on the LME market and created a premium or backwardation for the cash contract over the three-month forward CMZN0-3.

-Last week the premium climbed above $30 a ton to its highest since October last year.
-It closed around $27 a ton on Monday.
+The premium traded above $31 a ton on Tuesday, its highest level since October last year.